 See clause 6.10 of TS 23.548 [74] for detailed usage on Local Offloading Management allowed indication, PSA UPF IP address on N6 and DNS server address information.

+In the case of Indirect Network Sharing, see clause 4.3.2.2.2 for detailed usage on the PLMN ID of the hosting operator for the PDU session establishment procedure.
+And see clause 4.23 for usage on the PLMN ID of the hosting operator for the mobility registration update procedure and handover procedure.

 Fourth CHANGE